 Another all-time favorite Bangkok Public Transport is the MRT.
 Like the BTS, this metro system has two different lines: the Blue Line and the Purple Line.
 At Sukhumvit, Chatuchak Park and Silom Station, travelers can switch between lines and MRT and BTS systems.
 During rush hour, these stations get extremely busy, but using the BTS and the MRT is still a great alternative to being stuck in a traffic jam.
 For example, the MRT Connection at Sukhumvit is so busy, that you usually have to wait an additional fifteen minutes.
 But getting stuck at Sukhumvit Road in a taxi can take you up to two hours!

 When you travel on the MRT, you have to get either a single-journey token or an MRT Pass.
 Like the BTS, travelers can also get a day pass for 120 THB.
 As the railway systems are run by different companies, it’s not possible to use an MRT day pass for a BTS ride.
 The MRT Lines are available between 06:00 and 00:00.

 Map of the MRT in Bangkok

 The train system isn’t ideal for getting around Bangkok, but it’s a great way to travel to different parts of Thailand.
 For many travelers, taking the train to the north or south of the country is a cheap, comfortable and safe option.
 The trains nowadays are modern and equipped with all sorts of features such as air conditioning and power sockets.
+However, these trains are extremely slow, but fair-priced.
 Night trains, such as the train to Laos, have beds with freshly washed sheets.
 Each train is divided into three different classes, with First Class being the most luxurious.